 Edging is safe and unlikely to cause lasting side effects.
 Some people may benefit from incorporating the technique into their sexual activities.
 For example, individuals who experience premature ejaculation may use edging to avoid this.

 People can practice edging alone or with others.
-Some may enjoy the practice, while others may not have any interest in it or do not enjoy it.
+Some may enjoy the practice, while others may not or have any interest in it.

 Those practicing edging with others should discuss it with them first and only attempt it if all partners consent.